UMAprotocol/UMIPs/Implementations/pooltogether-tvl2.md

 ## Summary
 PoolTogether is a protocol for no-loss prize games.
 The protocol enables developers to build their own no-loss prize games and offers governance-managed no-loss prize games.
 This calculation is intended to track the TVL of PoolTogether user deposits in various pools and will be used with the General_KPI price identifier.
-At the time of authorship, the networks included are Ethereum Mainnet, Polygon, Celo, and BSC but could be extended depending on PoolTogether governance and development.
+At the time of authorship, the networks included are Ethereum Mainnet, Polygon, Celo, Avalanche, and BSC but could be extended depending on PoolTogether governance and development.
 The recommended querying methodology is to use DefiLlama’s TVL calculator.
 This implementation doc will also describe how the TVL calculation works behind the scenes so that it could be reproduced by voters querying for on-chain data only.

 ## Intended Ancillary Data